cloud sovereignty

 who is the cloud benchmark for

 The Cloud Benchmark is for organizations that don’t want to be surprised.
+Specific for:

 – CISOs and security leads who take jurisdiction and compliance seriously